 |Similar Occupations||Industrial production managers, logisticians, quality control inspectors, materials engineers, industrial engineering technicians, and health and safety engineers|

 Industrial engineers who work in quality control, also known as quality engineering or quality assurance, are devoted to creating the highest quality products.
 These professionals study work processes to minimize the errors that production equipment or workers may introduce to the working environment.
 By isolating each step of a process, these industrial engineers pinpoint where changes can be made to reduce production problems, mechanical malfunctions or worker errors.

-According to the Bureau of Labor Statistics (BLS), becoming an industrial engineer in general requires a bachelor's degree, and you might also pursue a graduate degree and get work experience through cooperative education (www.bls.gov).
-This career's expected employment growth from 2014-2024 is slower than average at a rate of 1%.
-In September 2015, PayScale.com reported that quality assurance and quality control engineers earned a median salary of $61,623.
+Based on the general requirements of working in industrial engineering (as outlined by the Bureau of Labor Statistics), becoming a quality control engineer may require a bachelor's degree, and you might also pursue a graduate degree and get work experience through cooperative education (www.bls.gov).
+This career's expected employment growth from 2016-2026 is faster than average at a rate of 10%.
+In July 2019, PayScale.com reported that quality assurance and quality control engineers earned a median salary of $65,276.

 In many fields, sales engineers have supplemented or taken the place of traditional sales representatives.
 Today's technologies may be too complex for sales representatives to understand and explain; sales engineers fill this gap with a combination of technical expertise and communication skills.
 They ensure that any technical question posed by a client can be answered.
 These professionals may work in software, machine or computer sales.

 The BLS notes that an engineering bachelor's degree and some on-the-job training are required for sales engineer positions.
 In addition, you'll need to gain work experience in sales.
 About average growth of 7% is expected for sales engineers from 2016-2026, and jobs should increase in manufacturing, independent sales and computer systems design.
 In May 2018, the BLS reported a sales engineer median wage of $101,420.